SANDAG/QA/2022/Estimates_Automation/docs/functions.md

 In the case of diff tables, *args should contain vintage, geography level, and table name in that order. vintage should contain both vintages (ex.
 "2021_01-2020_06") and {table} should  contain the word "diff" (ex. "age_sex_ethnicity_diff").
 Diff files should be saved in the  folder f"{base_folder}/diff/".

+In the case of check outputs, *args should contain the check number, vintage, geography level, and table name in that order.
+Things may change depending on the specific outputs of the check.
+Check outputs should be saved in the folder "f{base_folder}/outputs/".

 In the case of any other files you want to save, *args should contain the parts of the file name in order of most general to most specific.
 For example, each vintage has multiple different  possible geography levels, so vintage should come before geography level in *args